|

 learn more about what GSM and CDMA (and other terms) stand for, you can

-visit the Wireless
+visit the

 Terminology page.

-Can I use my GSM phone
+I use my GSM/LTE phone

 internationally?